Quick Answer: Can Hamsters Eat Grapes?

 Can Chinese Hamsters Eat Grapes?

-Yes, in very limited amounts.
-Chinese hamsters fall between Syrians and dwarfs on the diabetes risk spectrum — more sensitive than Syrians, but generally less prone than Campbell’s dwarfs.
+Yes, in very small amounts.
+Chinese hamsters sit between Syrians and dwarfs on the diabetes risk spectrum.
+They’re more sensitive than Syrians but generally less prone than Campbell’s dwarfs.
+When it comes to can hamsters eat grapes, Chinese hamsters fall in the middle — proceed with caution.

 Recommended Serving for Chinese Hamsters